What is CDMA in satellite communications?

 Offset Quadrature Phase Shift Keying (OQPSK) is a modified version of Quadrature Phase Shift Keying (QPSK) that addresses certain issues associated with traditional QPSK modulation.
 OQPSK introduces an offset in the timing of the transmitted signal to improve spectral efficiency and minimize the occurrence of transitions at symbol boundaries.
 Let’s explore in detail why OQPSK … Read more

-What is the technology of CDMA 1x?
+What is the speed of CDMA 1x?

-What is the use of QPSK?
+What is the structure of CDMA network?